 Not to scare you off, but to make sure that you are mentally and physically geared up for all these issues, we have come up with a list of the 10 most embarrassing pregnancy problems.

 As your baby grows, the space inside the tummy becomes tight due to being squeezed, shoved and stepped on by the baby.
 So be prepared to encounter a million digestive issues.
-Every now and then, you will be producing gases with foul odors and awkward sounds.
-Worst part is, you won’t have any control on the exit of these gases.
+Every now and then, you will be producing gasses with disgusting odors and awkward sounds.
+The worst part is, you won’t have any control on the exit of these gasses.
 They might come out whenever or wherever they like, from one end or the other.

 During pregnancy, your body is doing more job than ever.
-So it will give out heat from time to time.
-Sweat patches will becomes a regular part of your paternity wardrobe.
+So, it will give out heat from time to time.
+Sweat patches will become a regular part of your maternity wardrobe.
 You will find yourself sweating profusely even after doing minimal labor like climbing more than two stairs, walking from one room to the other or sometimes even while sitting down and doing absolutely nothing.
-Additionally, you will have a moustache made entirely of sweat on your face.
+Additionally, you will have a mustache made entirely of sweat on your face.
 To add to the embarrassment, a tangy personal odor will come along to accompany your sweat.

 3. Unnecessary Hair Growth

 One of the greatest gifts that those extra levels of hormones bring with them is increased hair growth.
 While that added volume and shine might seem like a blessing for your mane, you might start freaking out by seeing your sideburns cover your face.
 There is a possibility of having your entire face covered with a noticeable amount of facial hair, not to mention your upper lips.
 Or even a hair or two under your chin.